-In ProjectWork Team you can use a clipboard to copy parts of a schedule and then paste it into the same schedule or one of your other schedules.
+In ProjectWork for Business you can use a clipboard to copy parts of a schedule and then paste it into the same schedule or one of your other schedules.
 The clipboard is overwritten every time a new copy is performed and the clipboard will be cleared over time.
-A new function Clipboards... has therefore been added to the Tasks menu which opens a popup dialog to save the clipboard and put it back to the clipboard later.
+A new function Save clipboard... has therefore been added to the Tasks menu which opens a popup dialog to save the present tasks on the clipboard and put them back to the clipboard later.

-The saved clipboards can serve as building blocks for quick and uniform planning.
-The clipboards are saved in the schedule and can be copied along, so that a planning can serve as a template with building blocks.
+The saved tasks can serve as building blocks for quick and uniform planning.
+The clipboard tasks are saved in the schedule and can be copied along, so that a planning can serve as a template with building blocks.
 With the Paste options... function you can scale a building block to the task duration you want.

 Tasks have options to paste assigned resources and predecessor links from a copied clipboard or not.
 Tasks also have the option to repeat the pasting and multiply the duration to plan for example a roll-out.

 When you cut instead of copy tasks or resources to the clipboard, the paste options are ignored and all information is pasted.

 ProjectWork uses The Critical Path Method (CPM) to calculate the shortest schedule, taking into account links between tasks.
 Each task has an earliest start date and a latest start date, the duration between these dates is the slack.
 Tasks on the so-called critical path have a slack of zero, their delay will cause the project to delay.

 ProjectWork has a new option in the Settings dialog to indicate the slack duration of each task in the Gantt chart with a dotted bar.
 This is in addition to the indication of the critical path in the Gantt chart with red task bar borders and red links between them.
 The slack duration is also visible in the Slack column in the tasks table.

 ❯Custom column with options